-You may have picked up that learning to drive was a pretty momentous part of my life, so yeah, I yammer on about it quite a bit.
-I don’t know if it would have had such significance for me had I learned at seventeen, like normal South African kids, but here I am, thinking about this quite a lot more than is probably normal.
+I don’t know if driving would have held such significance for me had I learned at seventeen, like normal South African kids, but here I am, thinking about this quite a lot more than is probably normal.
 And since the other big part of my daily life is medicine, my wacky brain has started to find similarities between the two.

 Today with Top Ten Tuesdays we discuss books that were hard to read, for whatever the reason.
 I also just want to add that I suggested this topic so yay!
 But admittedly, BookRiot did it first.
 Heh.
 Anyway.
 I’m focusing on books that were hard to read due to subject matter, not due to styleContinue reading “Ten Books That Were Hard To Read”